 If you are thinking of donating a kidney, it is important to consider your decision carefully.
 One of the most frequently asked questions is, “How safe is it to live with one kidney?”
 After all, most of us are born with two!
 Donor safety is a priority.
-Regardless of the need for kidneys, is not acceptable if the donor is put at excessive risk of harm and every effort is made to minimise the chance of problems.
+Regardless of the need for kidneys, donation is not acceptable if the donor is put at excessive risk of harm, so every effort is made to minimise the chance of problems.
 Being a healthy person is not the same as being a suitable donor.
 For example, you may have been born with only one kidney and only discover this when you put yourself forward for tests.
 This would obviously prevent you donating a kidney, but it does not mean that you are not healthy.

-There are two aspects to the question of how safe donation is for the donor: the operation itself, and living with one kidney.
+There are two main aspects to the question of how safe donation is for the donor: the operation itself, and living with one kidney.

 However, one of the benefits of being a kidney donor is that you go into the operation in good health, and the transplant team will know a great deal about you from the assessment that you have been through.
 This helps them to anticipate any problems, discuss them with you and to deal with them better should they happen.